WasinUddy/CU-AdobeLicense-Renewer/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-This project is a python implementation of https://github.com/Leomotors/adobe-renew 🤣
+This project is a Python implementation of https://github.com/Leomotors/adobe-renew 🤣

-nah we just code it at the same time lmao
+nah we just code it at the same time this is a Tamporal Paradox